 Rather than concentrating on the things you are ‘missing out’ on during a diet or fitness programme, try to concentrate on what you will and are gaining from making these changes.

 Aside from mindset, one of the biggest mistakes people can make – and which can ultimately kill motivation – is setting unrealistic targets.
 Yes, set yourself ambitious goals, yes admit what you actually want to achieve in the long term, but then take a step back.
 What is realistic to achieve in the short term, say, 3 weeks?
 And what would you like to achieve in three months?

 Setting these kind of targets can be difficult if you are new to weight loss and fitness, and is ultimately where a personal training can help guide you.
-However, spending money isn’t always necessary, especially if you get used to monitoring small changes yourself – like muscle definition, waist measurement, how your clothes fit you, and your overall mood.
+However, spending money isn’t always necessary, especially if you get used to monitoring small changes yourself – like muscle definition, your waist measurement, how your clothes fit you, and your overall mood.

-Over the course of the SPLIT programme, you’ll learn the best ways to monitor your own progress, without being tied to the scales – which, in many cases, are not the best way to measure success.
+There are many ways to monitor your own progress, without being tied to the scales – which, in many cases, are not the best way to measure success.
 For women in particular, weight can fluctuate throughout the month as hormone changes lead to water retention and bloating.
 The former can often mean a few extra lbs added, which can be very demotivating.